Automattic/jetpack-e2e-reports/README.md

 After each report gets generated the report details and all tests results are also pushed in json data files.
 These data files are used by the dashboard to display data.
 Once a day, a GitHub action runs and (re)generates some stats based on the stored results (see [Stats](https://automattic.github.io/jetpack-e2e-reports/#/charts)).

+All data files are stored in the `data` folder in the S3 bucket.

 You can refer to the [scripts docs](bin/readme.md) for more information.